 Unusual Options Activity Insight: NetEase

-Shares of NetEase (NASDAQ:NTES) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $105.54.
+NetEase (NASDAQ:NTES) shares experienced unusual options activity on Monday.
+The stock price moved down to $92.72 following the option alert.

 - Option Type: TRADE